DeepLearningDTU/02456-deep-learning-with-PyTorch/README.md

 **Debugging**

 If you are having issues we have made a list of problems and solutions to help you.
-Plase help us extend this list and help people in the future by letting us know about you issues and the solutions you found.
+Please help us extend this list and help people in the future by letting us know about you issues and the solutions you found.

 * Jupyter starts, but you don't see the exercises.
   * The drive isn't shared properly.
 Take a look at [this guide](https://rominirani.com/docker-on-windows-mounting-host-directories-d96f3f056a2c) again, or [this Stack Overflow question](https://stackoverflow.com/questions/23439126/how-to-mount-a-host-directory-in-a-docker-container).